galaxyproject/admin-training/Helpers.md

 We plan to have one touch-base telco per region, probably mid-afternoon (14[J (Juliett)](https://en.wikipedia.org/wiki/List_of_military_time_zones#cite_ref-Juliet_3-0)).
 Here we'll let people join a Zoom call and just chat / ask questions / etc. [Touch Base Telco Meeting URL](https://us02web.zoom.us/j/85107038451) (password is `GAT2021`).

-### Student Progress Polling
+### Student Progress Surveying

-At regular intervals we'll write a message like "Is everything going OK for everyone?" and the person posting it should select two reactions (:heavy_check_mark:, :x: are probably good options.)
+At regular intervals we'll write a message like "Is everything going without issue for everyone?" and the person posting it should select two reactions (:heavy_check_mark:, :x: (`:heavy_check_mark: :x:`) are probably good options and not so region/language/culture biased.)
 If people are responding negatively, then in that thread we can ping them and ask what's up.

+We should encourage students to write in the chat if they have issues or simply want to celebrate successfully completing a tutorial.

 ### Handover

 At the end of the day in a particular region we'll note that we're switching off to the next region, pinging the person you're handing over to.
 This should help students in between regions understand what's going on.
-We have a ~1h gap between APO/EMEA, 3-4h overlap between EMEA/Am, and 0 hour gap between Am/APO
+We have a ~1h gap between APO/EMEA, 3-4h overlap between EMEA/Amer, and 0 hour gap between Amer/APO.

+E.g.

+> "I'm finishing up for the day in the EMEA region, @Sergey and Americas are online to answer your questions from here"

 ## VMs